Latin American Testimonio: Unique Course Engaging Youth Literacy Through Narrative

 As Sosa-Provencio explains, "Testimonios unfold across Latin American and U.S. Chicana/o Latina/o literature, music, poetry, speeches, and visual and performative art created by those who have stood against governmental silencing and domination across race, ethnicity, class, gender, sexuality, nationality, language/dialect, spirituality, and residency status."

-All course readings will be available online for download; no additional textbooks are required.
-The course will take place at Rio Grande High School on Tuesdays at 3pm.
-For more information, please contact Dr. Sosa-Provencio at firstname.lastname@example.org.
+All course readings are made available online for download; no additional textbooks are required.
+For more information, please contact Dr. Sosa-Provencio at firstname.lastname@example.org